101companies/101worker/modules/match101meta/README.md

 # Headline

-A module to match 101meta rules with 101repo
+A module to match 101meta rules against 101repo

 # Details